Keto as a Way of Life

 We post new recipes and Keto tips weekly, so if you don’t want to miss those, sign up for our weekly Email by clicking HERE.

-- On a hot grill over indirect heat, grill meatballs, turning occassionally to ensure even cooking.
+Grill meatballs over indirect heat, turning occasionally to ensure even cooking.

 Meatballs are done when an internal thermometer reads 165 degrees F or they are no longer pink in the middle.